artkonekt/concord/docs/event-listener-bindings.md

 # Event-Listener Bindings

+Modules should not bind events to listeners.
+Boxes and apps are expected to do so.

 Boxes may define their default event-listener bindings in their own `Providers/EventServiceProvider.php` file.

 An app however, may want to override these bindings.